The Smith Rock Group has been operating the Smith Rock Spring Thing Volunteer Day since 1993, attracting about 200 people each year.

 This event is focused on Smith Rock projects developed by volunteers and park staff.
 For over 20 years they have conducted many projects throughout the park.
 This year mark’s their 25th anniversary—congratulations!

-Parking passes, breakfast snacks, water, sunscreen, work gloves, tools, supplies, free camping at The Bivy, and dinner are provided for all volunteers.
+2017's event was on April 29, with over 200 volunteers working on projects throughout the park concluding with their famous burrito dinner, auction, and raffle starting around 5:00 PM.
+Parking passes, breakfast snacks, water, sunscreen, work gloves, tools, supplies, free camping at The Bivy, and dinner were provided for all volunteers.

 The Smith Rock Spring Thing is organized and coordinated by the Smith Rock Group.
 It's a grass roots, all-volunteer, non-profit organization with 501(c)3 status.